-We’ve rounded up some helpful infographics on which plants do best in low light, as well as a handy video that shares some excellent tips and tricks you will love.
+We’ve rounded up some helpful infographics on which plants do best in low light, as well as a handy video that shares some excellent tips.

 The trick with low light plants is to know when they’re getting too much light.
 This is why placement in your home is critical.
-Pay special attention to the placement of plants near windows.
+Pay special attention to plants near windows.

 Most people know that succulents make fabulous houseplants due to their drought resistance.
 Did you know that succulents also do very well in mid to low sunlight?